 When in Bucharest, eat with and like the locals

-When traveling to a new country the best way to get to know it is to taste the local food.
-Romanian food is very diverse and delicious, there are plenty of options to pick from for a main dish.
+When traveling to a new country one of the best ways to get to know the local culture is to taste the local food.
+Romanian cuisine is very diverse and delicious, there are plenty of options to pick from for a main dish.

 Below I am sharing a few of my favorite dishes, very Romanian indeed, and easy to order in most traditional restaurants in Bucharest: